 A. Discrepancies between income reported on the application and income reported by employers or on tax returns are major red flags.
 Poor credit scores can also contribute to a denial of your mortgage loan.

 Q. What can I do to help the underwriting process?

 A. Before applying for a mortgage loan, check your credit reports and correct any errors.
 Then, fill out your loan application completely and accurately.
 Provide any supporting documentation requested by the loan officer and respond promptly if more information is requested.

 Q. What happens when underwriting is completed?

-A. You'll be approved for the loan, approved with conditions (which may involve providing more documentation or a bigger down payment) or denied.
-Your loan officer will contact you with the news–hopefully good news!
+- You're approved for the mortgage loan with conditions (which may involve providing more documentation or a bigger down payment).